-In case you didn’t know it yet, sapphire and ruby actually belong to that same family of corundum.
+And in case you didn’t know it yet, sapphire and ruby actually belong to that same family of corundum!

-There is more than the blue sapphire (though that one has a special place in stone heaven).
+In fact, sapphire can come in a variety of beautiful colours.
+There is more than the blue sapphire (though that one has a special place in stone heaven)!

-The colorful varieties in the sapphire gang are made of: the blue sapphire, the pink sapphire, green sapphire, white (or colorless) sapphire, yellow, orange, the pink-orange variety (so wonderful it deserves its own Gem Tale), violet and some mixes in between.
+The blue sapphire, the pink sapphire, green sapphire, white (or colourless) sapphire, yellow, orange, purple, the pink-orange variety (so wonderful it deserves its own post...), violet and some mixes in between.

 But a red sapphire?